 - Malini Dhanraj, WS Minor.

-Registration for Winter and Spring 2021 classes is OPEN!
+Registration for Summer and Fall 2022 classes is OPEN!

 Although everyone in the Department of Anthropology, Gender Studies, and International Studies is working remotely, we are here to help you through the registration process!
 We encourage you to get in touch with us!